Call for 10-year Pfizer pledge as CEO faces new grilling

-LONDON May 14 Pfizer faces calls to extend its commitment to UK jobs and research to least 10 years as the U.S. drugmaker's boss prepares for a second day of questioning from lawmakers over its plan to buy AstraZeneca .
+LONDON Pfizer faces calls to extend its commitment to UK jobs and research to least 10 years as the U.S. drugmaker's boss prepares for a second day of questioning from MPs over its plan to buy AstraZeneca.

 After an initial grilling in which Chief Executive Ian Read admitted a merger would mean job losses and reduced research spending, Read returns for another session of tough questioning by a parliamentary science committee on Wednesday.

-Pfizer has indicated it could raise its offer for Britain's second-biggest drugmaker from $106 billion, if AstraZeneca is prepared to talk, but lawmakers are deeply concerned about the impact of a takeover on the country's science base.
+Pfizer has indicated it could raise its offer for Britain's second-biggest drugmaker from $106 billion (63 billion pounds), if AstraZeneca is prepared to talk, but lawmakers are deeply concerned about the impact of a takeover on the country's science base.

 The U.S. company has a record of making deep job cuts after past takeover of companies like Wyeth, Warner-Lambert and Pharmacia.